zahramaroufi75/challenge_1/README.md

 __.__  Coroutine support (coroutines in FreeRTOS are simple and lightweight tasks with limited use of the call stack)

 __.__  Trace support through generic trace macros.
 Tools such as Tracealyzer by FreeRTOS partner Percepio can thereby record and visualize the runtime behavior of FreeRTOS-      based systems for debugging and verification.
 This includes task scheduling and kernel calls for semaphore and queue operations.
 Tracealyzer is a commercial tool.

+## Derivations

+### Amazon FreeRTOS
+Amazon provides an extension of FreeRTOS, referred to as a:FreeRTOS.
+This is FreeRTOS with libraries for IOT support, specifically for Amazon Web Services.
+Since version 10.0.0 in 2017, Amazon has taken stewardship of the FreeRTOS code, including any updates to the original kernel

+### SAFERTOS
+SAFERTOS was developed as a complementary version of FreeRTOS, with common functionality but designed specifically for safety-critical implementation.
+FreeRTOS was subjected to HAZOP, and weaknesses were identified and resolved.
+The result was put through a full IEC 61508 SIL 3 development life cycle, the highest level for a software-only component.

+SAFERTOS was developed by WITTENSTEIN High Integrity Systems, in partnership with Real Time Engineers Ltd, primary developer of the FreeRTOS project.
+Both SAFERTOS and FreeRTOS share the same scheduling algorithm, have similar APIs, and are otherwise very similar, but they were developed with differing objectives.
+SAFERTOS was developed solely in the C language to meet requirements for certification to IEC61508.

+SAFERTOS can reside solely in the on-chip read only memory of a microcontroller for standards compliance.
+When implemented in hardware memory, SAFERTOS code can only be utilized in its original, already-certified, configuration.
+This means certification of systems do not need to re-test the kernel portion of their designs.
+SAFERTOS is included in the ROM of some Stellaris Microcontrollers from Texas Instruments.
+SAFERTOS source code does not need to be separately purchased.
+In this usage scenario, a C header file is used to map SAFERTOS API functions to their location in read-only memory.